gtheilman/OnCallAssignments/README.md

 **Step 6:** Run the application using the Meteor URL

 When the application is initially set up, the _login | password_  is _admin | admin_.
 Change the admin password right away to something private.
 Create a user account for yourself and use it rather than the admin account.
 Make sure to give your new account the appropriate roles (i.e., administrator, active).

-**Step 6:**  Sign up for a [Twilio account](https://www.twilio.com/)

-The Twilio website takes you through the process of obtaining a phone number, but [this video](https://www.youtube.com/watch?v=MR5sAZUlx_0) might also help.
-At this point, you don't need to provide Twilio a credit card.
-The phone number used in the demo account is limited, but sufficient for testing purposes.

 **Step 7:**  Enter your Twilio credentials into the application.